microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/application-post-onlinemeetings.md

 | Content-type  | application/json.
 Required. |
 | Accept-Language  | Language.
 Optional. |

-If the request contains an 'Accept-Language' HTTP header, the `content` of `joinInformation` will be in the language and locale variant specified in 'Accept-Language' request HTTP header.
+If the request contains an `Accept-Language` HTTP header, the `content` of `joinInformation` will be in the language and locale variant specified in the `Accept-Language` header.
 The default content will be in English.

 ## Request body
 In the request body, supply a JSON representation of an [onlineMeeting](../resources/onlinemeeting.md) object.